 Introducing ‘Whole Systems’ Approaches

-Although chaotic, there are underlying patterns, repetitions, feedback loops, and self-organization that can be identified.
-Examples of problems that chaos theory has helped in understanding are the earth’s weather system, the behaviour of water boiling on a stove, and the migratory patterns of birds.
+Although chaotic, there are underlying patterns, repetitions, feedback loops and self-organisation that can be identified.
+Examples of problems that chaos theory has helped in understanding are the earth’s weather system, the behaviour of water boiling on a stove and the migratory patterns of birds.
 Chaos is everywhere.
 It surrounds us as human beings living on our planet and as leaders in facing adaptive challenges.

 The concept of chaos theory and PE has real promise in understanding why leaders who create systems can also destroy them.
 Let us now consider this within the context of social science generally, and leadership more specifically.
 Fuller argued that PE is also a human response and, just as it would be easy to knock a spinning top of its axis by a slight touch of the finger, so it is easy for humans to knock social events off their axis.

 Hover over each of the links to see which page it links to